On Lagrangian tori in K3 surfaces

 \section{On Lagrangian Klein bottles}

 Congruence \eqref{arf} admits a generalization to unoriented characteristic surfaces.
 See the papers \cite{GM} and \cite{Mat}, both in the same volume, edited by Guillou and Marin.
-Combining with the result of Morgan-Szab{\'o}, it leads to the following Klein bottle version of Theorem \ref{t:A}: \begin{theorem} Let $(X,\omega)$ be a symplectic (i.e., not necessarily K{\"a}hler) K3 surface.
-An embedded Lagrangian Klein bottle $L \subset (X,\omega)$, if exists, must have non-trivial homology class. \end{theorem} \begin{proof} By Corollary 2.3 in \cite{Nemir-1}, a Luttinger surgery along a nullhomologous Lagrangian Klein bottle would give a symplectic manifold $\tilde{X}$ with $H^1(\tilde{X};\zz_2) = \zz_2$.
-A Mayer-Vietoris argument shows that $\tilde{X}$ is a rational homology K3.
-In particular, $H^1(\tilde{X};\zz) = 0$ and hence $H^2(\tilde{X};\zz)$ has 2-torsion.
-Arguing as in the proof of Lemma \ref{c1}, one shows that $c_1(\tilde{X}) = 0$.
-This leads to a contradiction with the results of Taubes and Morgan-Szab{\'o} in the same way as in the proof of Theorem \ref{t:A}. \end{proof}
+Combining with the result of Morgan-Szab{\'o}, it leads to the following Klein bottle version of Theorem \ref{t:A}: \begin{theorem} Let $(X,\omega)$ be a symplectic 4-manifold homotopy-equivalent to a complex K3 surface, and suppose $c_1(X) = 0$.
+An embedded Lagrangian Klein bottle $K \subset (X,\omega)$, if exists, must have non-trivial homology class. \end{theorem} \begin{proof} Let us show that if $\tilde{X}$ is obtained from $X$ via Luttinger surgery along a Lagrangian Klein bottle $K$, regardless of whether $K$ is nullhomologous or not, then $\tilde{X}$ is a rational homology K3.

-More interesting, is that (necessarily, homologically non-trivial) Klein bottles do exist: \begin{theorem} Every K{\"a}hler K3 surface $(X,\omega)$ carries an embedded Lagrangian Klein bottle. \end{theorem} \begin{proof} The proof relies on the global Torelli theorem for K3 surfaces.
-See, e.g., Theorem 1 in \cite{B-R}.
-The corollary of this theorem is as follows: On the K3 manifold every two K{\"a}hler forms are diffeomorphic if they represent the same cohomology class.
-Let $V$ be $H^2(X;\rr)$ and let $\Lambda \subset V$ be the lattice $H^2(X;\zz)$.
-The cup product pairing is denoted by $\langle \phantom{\cdot}, \phantom{\cdot} \rangle$.
-Define $S$ as follows: $S = \left\{ v \in V\ |\ v^2 = 1 \right\}$.
-Let $\kappa \in S$ be a multiple of some integral class.
-One shows that if $\kappa$ is (a multiple of) an integral class, there exist $e_1,e_2 \in \Lambda$ such that they satisfy the following relations: